BanG Dream!: Anime

-Spin-offs and films
+Original net animations

-Outside of the main series, two chibi spin-offs called Pastel Life and BanG Dream!
+Two chibi spin-offs called Pastel Life and BanG Dream!
 Girls Band Party!
 Pico aired in May and July 2018, respectively.
 Studio A-Cat worked on Pastel Life with leadership from Tommy Hino, while Pico was animated by Sanzigen in conjunction with DMM.futureworks and directed by Seiya Miyajima.

 A second season of Pico titled BanG Dream!
 Girls Band Party!
 Pico: Ohmori aired from May to October 2020.

 A third season of Pico titled BanG Dream!
 Girls Band Party!
-Pico Fever! aired from October 7, 2021 to March 31, 2022.
+Pico Fever! aired from October 7, 2021, to March 31, 2022.

+In August 2025, it was revealed that a new 52-episodes mini series titled Ganzo!
+Bandori-chan is set to be released on October 2, 2025, on YouTube.

+Spin-offs and films

 BanG Dream!
-Film Live, a movie animated by Sanzigen and starring the original five bands, premiered on September 13, 2019.
+Film Live, a concert movie animated by Sanzigen and starring the original five bands, premiered on September 13, 2019.
 The movie was directed by Tomomi Umetsu with script by Nakamura; in addition to the main cast, Kazuyuki Ueda and Elements Garden returned to reprise their roles as character designer and music producer, respectively.
 After opening in 56 theaters, the film grossed approximately ¥300 million at the box office in its first month.
 After acquiring its license in August 2020, Sentai conducted limited cinematic screenings of the movie in addition to home release.
 A sequel, BanG Dream!
 Film Live 2nd Stage, adds Morfonica and Raise A Suilen to the cast and premiered on August 20, 2021.

 A two-part film series focusing on Roselia called BanG Dream!
 Episode of Roselia (each subtitled Promise and Song I am.) saw a theatrical release in 2021; Promise premiered on April 23, while Song I am. did so on June 25.
 Online streaming platform Eventive carried both movies in the United States.
 A Poppin'Party-centric movie titled BanG Dream!
 Poppin'Dream! premiered on January 1, 2022.
-Crunchyroll announced they will be streaming this movie on September 1.
+Crunchyroll licensed both films outside of Asia.